 10. Management Studies

-Management studies courses often include areas of business, hospitality, tourism, land and property.
+Management studies courses often include areas of business, hospitality, tourism, land, and property.

-9. Combinations with Business & Administration Studies
+9. Combinations with Business and Administration Studies

 Business and administration courses teach you all about how a business functions from the financial side to marketing.

-There are numerous combination options with this subject area, such as with analysis, statistics, economics, mathematics, information systems, music, fashion and international studies.
+There are numerous combination options with this subject area, such as with analysis, statistics, economics, mathematics, information systems, music, fashion, and international studies.
 The transferable skills you’ll develop from a degree in this area are relevant to the majority of professional sectors.

 8. Subjects Allied to Medicine